bradfrost/atomic-design/chapter-2.md

 If you're like me, you may need a bit of a refresher to recall what a chemical equation looks like, so here you go:

-{% include figure.html src="../images/content/chemical-equation.png" caption="An example of a chemical equation showing hydrogen and oxygen atoms combining together to to form a water molecule." %}
+{% include figure.html src="../images/content/chemical-equation.png" caption="An example of a chemical equation showing hydrogen and oxygen atoms combining together to form a water molecule." %}

 Chemical reactions are represented by chemical equations, which often show how atomic elements combine together to form molecules. <span class="editor">In the example above, we see how hydrogen and oxygen combine together to form water molecules.</span>